dorobekmateusz/dorobekmateusz.github.io/_posts/2019-12-09-Chatbots-Practical-Introduction.md

 ---
 title: "Chatbots - Practical Introduction"
+permalink: /posts/2019/12/Chatbots-Practical-Introduction
+excerpt: 'In this post I want to introduce you to chatbots.
+What is a chatbot?
+How do they work?
+And how you can create them?
+You can find here both, technical descriptions and business solutions.
+Enjoy!'
 date: 2019-12-09
-permalink: /posts/2019/12/Chatbots-Practical-Introduction
 tags:

   - Chatbots
   - NLP
   - Business
 ---

-In this post I want to introduce you to chatbots.
-What is a chatbot?
-How do they work?
-And how you can create them?
-You can find here both, technical descriptions and business solutions.
-Enjoy!

 <img src="https://cambiodigital-ol.com/wp-content/uploads/2019/07/chatbot.jpg" alt="chatbot" style="zoom:150%;" />